NethServer/nethserver-backup-data/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_BackupData.rst

     Input who will receive the email notification

     * System Administrator: notification of the backup will be sent to the system administrator (admin user)
-    * Custom Address: notification of the backup will be sent
+    * Custom Mail Address: notification of the backup will be sent to the specified email address